 In this article, I’m going to use the Photos application that comes pre-installed on Macintosh computers (at no charge) for my examples.
 Any software or computer you use will have similar functions.

-Most printers indicate that they will not be responsible for cropping decisions, so that you get what you expect.
+Most printers indicate that they will not be responsible for cropping decisions so that you get what you expect.
+One of Dublin’s leading digital printers, or a similar printing company, might be able to discuss printing options if you have a specific issue you need help with, otherwise, it is best to prepare your photos before sending them to be printed.
 Aspect ratios simply represent the ratio of short side to long side.
 For example, most cameras today will produce images with a 2:3 aspect ratio.
 That’s why a 4 x 6 inch print shows everything in the image; it has the same aspect ratio.
 However, an 8 x 10 inch print has an aspect ratio of 4:5 and this crops the long side in a common photo.
 Your software will show you this on screen and you can then choose whatever crop you want.

 In this first image, we see the use of the crop tool and the ability to select an aspect ratio.
 As you can see, it is very straightforward and many tools use specific print sizes as a way to help you pick the best aspect ratio.